BMW: History

 The 1962 introduction of the BMW New Class compact sedans was the beginning of BMW's reputation as a leading manufacturer of sport-oriented cars.
-Throughout the 1960s, BMW expanded its range by adding coupe and luxury sedan models.
-The BMW 5 Series mid-size sedan range was introduced in 1972, followed by the BMW 3 Series compact sedans in 1975, the BMW 6 Series luxury coupes in 1976 and the BMW 7 Series large luxury sedans in 1978.
+Throughout the 1960s, BMW expanded its range by adding coupé and luxury sedan models.
+The BMW 5 Series mid-size sedan range was introduced in 1972, followed by the BMW 3 Series compact sedans in 1975, the BMW 6 Series luxury coupés in 1976 and the BMW 7 Series large luxury sedans in 1978.

-The BMW M division released its first road car, a mid-engine supercar, in 1978.
+The BMW M division released its first road car, the M1, a mid-engine supercar, in 1978.
 This was followed by the BMW M5 in 1984 and the BMW M3 in 1986.
 Also in 1986, BMW introduced its first V12 engine in the 750i luxury sedan.
+The 1989 BMW Z1 marked BMW's return to making a two-seat roadster, the 1995 BMW Z3 was their first mass-production two-seat roadster, and the 1999 BMW X5 was the company's first entry into the SUV market.

-The company purchased the Rover Group in 1994, however the takeover was not successful and was causing BMW large financial losses.
+The company purchased the Rover Group in 1994, but the takeover was not successful and caused BMW large financial losses.
 In 2000, BMW sold off most of the Rover brands, retaining only the Mini brand.

-In 1998, BMW also acquired the rights to the Rolls-Royce brand from Vickers Plc.
+In 1998, BMW also acquired the rights to the Rolls-Royce brand from Vickers.

-The 1995 BMW Z3 expanded the line-up to include a mass-production two-seat roadster and the 1999 BMW X5 was the company's entry into the SUV market.

-The first modern mass-produced turbocharged petrol engine was introduced in 2006, (from 1973 to 1975, BMW built 1672 units of a turbocharged M10 engine for the BMW 2002 turbo), with most engines switching over to turbocharging over the 2010s.
+The first modern mass-produced turbocharged petrol engine was introduced in 2006 (from 1973 to 1975, BMW built 1,672 units of a turbocharged BMW M10 engine for the BMW 02 Series), with most engines switching over to turbocharging over the 2010s.
 The first hybrid BMW was the 2010 BMW ActiveHybrid 7, and BMW's first mass-production electric car was the BMW i3 city car, which was released in 2013, (from 1968 to 1972, BMW built two battery-electric BMW 1602 Elektro saloons for the 1972 Olympic Games).
 After many years of establishing a reputation for sporting rear-wheel drive cars, BMW's first front-wheel drive car was the 2014 BMW 2 Series Active Tourer multi-purpose vehicle (MPV).

+In March 2018, Daimler and BMW merged their mobility services.

+In August 2019, Oliver Zipse replaced Harald Krüger as the head of the BMW Group.